What Causes Stroke In Young People?

 High Blood PressureAim for a blood pressure below 120/80 mmHg.

-SmokingSmoking is a major risk factor for stroke.
+SmokingSmoking is a major risk factor.

 High CholesterolAim for an LDL cholesterol level below 100 mg/dL.